Woman fatally shot in Kenai; man in custody after pursuit

 Park refused to stop and led police on a chase.
 Alaska State Troopers and Soldotna police eventually assisted with the pursuit, and authorities took him into custody.

-Police released few details about the shooting, pursuit or arrest, saying the investigation was ongoing.
-The Kenai Police Department was still working to identify the woman who was killed as of Thursday afternoon.
+Police released few details about the shooting, pursuit or arrest on Thursday.
+An investigation continues.